NOUIY/aws-cdk-guide/v2/testing.md

   };
   ```

-  However, any file will work, since we won't actually be deploying the stack\.
+  However, any file will work, since we won't actually be deploying the stack.

-## Running tests<a name="testing_running_tests"></a>
+## Running tests<a name="testing-running-tests"></a>

-For reference, here are the commands you use to run tests in your AWS CDK app\.
-These are the same commands that you'd use to run the tests in any project using the same testing framework\.
-For languages that require a build step, include that to make sure that your tests have compiled\.
+For reference, here are the commands you use to run tests in your AWS CDK app.
+These are the same commands that you'd use to run the tests in any project using the same testing framework.
+For languages that require a build step, include that to make sure that your tests have compiled.

 ------
 #### [ TypeScript ]